-- 3.1.1 The governing bodies of the IOPC Funds have established a joint Audit Body for the Funds composed of seven members elected by the 1992 Fund Assembly: six named individuals nominated by 1992 Fund Member States and one external expert with experience in audit matters nominated by the Chair of the 1992 Fund Assembly.
-The Chair of the Audit Body is elected by the 1992 Fund Assembly on the proposal by the Chair of the 1992 Fund Assembly. - 3.1.2 In October 2017, the 1992 Fund Assembly elected a new Audit Body for a three-year term made up of the full complement of members. - 3.1.3 The Audit Body normally meets three times a year.
-In 2018 it met in April, June and December. - 3.2 Investment Advisory Body - 3.2.1 The governing bodies of the IOPC Funds have established a joint Investment Advisory Body (IAB), consisting of three experts with specialist knowledge in investment matters elected by the 1992 Fund Assembly to advise the Director on the Funds' investments. - 3.2.2 The IAB normally meets four times a year.
-In 2018 it met in March, May, September and November.
+- 3.1.1 The governing bodies of the IOPC Funds have established a joint Audit Body for the two Funds composed of seven members elected by the 1992 Fund Assembly: six named individuals nominated by 1992 Fund Member States and one external expert with experience in audit matters nominated by the Chair of the 1992 Fund Assembly.
+The Chair of the Audit Body is elected by the 1992 Fund Assembly on the proposal by the Chair of the 1992 Fund Assembly. - 3.1.2 In October 2017, the 1992 Fund Assembly elected a new Audit Body for a three-year term made up of the full complement of six members.
+Following the sad passing of the Chair of the Audit Body, the 1992 Fund Administrative Council appointed a new Chair at its session in April 2019.
+It also decided to create the post of Vice-Chair and appointed a Vice-Chair to serve until the end of the current term.
+It further decided to allow the Audit Body to operate with five elected members and the external expert until the next regular session of the governing bodies in 2020. - 3.1.3 The Audit Body normally meets three times a year.
+In 2019 it met in April, June and December.